HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Background Related Work

 \subsection{Hot/cold separation in LSM-trees}

 Tracking the access history of (potentially) hot records in memory can incur a large footprint.
-According to the Twitter trace~\cite{twittertrace}, for example, $50\%$ of the records have a value size smaller than $5\times$ the key size.
-That means if the size of the hot records (or local SSD) is 1 TiB, we need at least $(0.5 \times 1024) / 6 = 85.3$ GiB memory to track those hot keys.
+According to the Twitter trace~\cite{twittertrace}, for example, $50\%$ of the workloads have a value size smaller than $5\times$ the key size.
+We take the AWS EC2 i4i.2xlarge instance for example, which is equipped with 64GB memory and an 1875GB local AWS Nitro SSD~\cite{AWS-instances}.
+The configuration reflects the typical memory-disk ratio in the industry.
+If 1TB of its local SSD is used to store hot records, we need at least $1\text{TB} / (1 + 5) = 166.7$GB memory to track those hot keys, which exceeds the physical memory of the instance.

-Mutant tracks access frequencies of SSTables and adjusts the placement of SSTables periodically to store the hottest SSTables in the faster storage~\cite{yoonMutantBalancingStorage2018}.
-LogStore maintains histograms in memory to track the hotness of SSTables and retains/promotes hot SSTables in/to the faster storage~\cite{menon2020logstore}.
-They all separate hot/cold data in the granularity of SSTables, which is too coarse because there can be considerable cold data in an SSTable that is considered hot.
+Mutant~\cite{yoonMutantBalancingStorage2018} tracks the access frequencies of SSTables and adjusts their placement periodically to store the hottest SSTables in the faster storage.
+LogStore~\cite{menon2020logstore} maintains histograms in memory to track the hotness of SSTables and retains/promotes hot SSTables in/to the faster storage.
+They both separate hot/cold data in the granularity of SSTables, which is too coarse because there can be considerable cold data in the same SSTable that is considered hot.

-RocksDB introduces the secondary cache on the fast disk to cache data blocks colder than blocks in the in-memory block cache~\cite{RocksDBSecondaryCache}.
+RocksDB introduces the on-disk secondary cache for data blocks not hot enough for the in-memory block cache~\cite{RocksDBSecondaryCache}.
+SAS-Cache~\cite{SAS-Cache} further proposes several optimizations.
 However, the granularity of blocks is still too coarse because small objects are prevalent in large-scale systems~\cite{mcallister2021kangaroo}, and there can be many cold tiny records in a hot data block.
+An alternative solution is to employ a separate on-disk key-value cache (such as~\cite{berg2020cachelib,mcallister2021kangaroo}) on top of the LSM-tree.
+But separate caches incur extra disk I/O when updating, because it needs to update the key in both cache and LSM-tree.
+It is also challenging to ensure consistency between the cache and the LSM-tree.

-MirrorKV splits the LSM-tree into the key LSM-tree and the value LSM-tree and caches the most frequently accessed key SSTables in the faster storage~\cite{wang2023mirrorkv}.
-Additionally, MirrorKV retains the hottest blocks (e.g., 10\%) during compactions from L1 to L2~\cite{wang2023mirrorkv}.
+MirrorKV~\cite{wang2023mirrorkv} splits the LSM-tree into the key and value LSM-tree and caches the hottest key SSTables in the faster storage.
+Additionally, MirrorKV retains the hottest blocks (e.g., 10\%) during compactions from L1 to L2.
 Similarly, the granularity of SSTables and blocks are both too coarse.

-SA-LSM accurately predicts cold data using historical information with survival analysis and demotes cold records from the faster storage to the slower storage~\cite{SA-LSM}.
+SA-LSM~\cite{SA-LSM} accurately predicts cold data with survival analysis and demotes cold records from the faster storage to the slower storage.
 However, SA-LSM does not support promoting hot records back to the faster storage, and the training cost of the survival model is heavy.